FarmDyn/documentation/docs/methodology/introduction.md

 # Introduction

-The dynamic single farm model documented in here is the outcome of several, partially on-going research activities.
+The dynamic single farm model FarmDyn is the outcome of several, partially on-going research activities.
 Its first version (named DAIRYDYN) was developed in the context of a research project financed by the German Science Foundation (DFG, Nr.
 HO3780/2-1) focusing